amartinf13/hello-world/README.md

 # hello-world
 Learning how GitHub works.

 Hi there!
-My name is Adrian Martin and I work as a Postdoctoral researcher in the Institute for Mathematics at University of Grz.
+My name is Adrian Martin and I work as a Postdoctoral researcher in the Institute for Mathematics at University of Graz.